History of Microsoft SQL Server: SQL Server 2005

-SQL Server 2005 (formerly codenamed "Yukon") ws released in November 2005.
+SQL Server 2005 (formerly codenamed "Yukon") was released in November 2005, introducing native support for x64 systems and updates to Reporting Services, Analysis Services & Integration Services.
 It included native support for managing XML data, in addition to relational data.
 For this purpose, it defined an xml data type that could be used either as a data type in database columns or as literals in queries.
 XML columns can be associated with XSD schemas; XML data being stored is verified against the schema.
 XML data is queried using XQuery; SQL Server 2005 added some extensions to the T-SQL language to allow embedding XQuery queries in T-SQL.
 It also defines a new extension to XQuery, called XML DML, that allows query-based modifications to XML data.
-SQL Server 2005 also allows a database server to be exposed over web services using Tabular Data Stream (TDS) packets encapsulated within SOAP (protocol) requests.
+SQL Server 2005 also allows a database server to be exposed over web services using Tabular Data Stream (TDS) packets encapsulated within SOAP requests.
 When the data is accessed over web services, results are returned as XML.

 Common Language Runtime (CLR) integration was introduced with this version, enabling one to write SQL code as Managed Code by the CLR.
 For relational data, T-SQL has been augmented with error handling features (try/catch) and support for recursive queries with CTEs (Common Table Expressions).
 SQL Server 2005 has also been enhanced with new indexing algorithms, syntax and better error recovery systems.
 Data pages are checksummed for better error resiliency, and optimistic concurrency support has been added for better performance.
 Permissions and access control have been made more granular and the query processor handles concurrent execution of queries in a more efficient way.
 Partitions on tables and indexes are supported natively, so scaling out a database onto a cluster is easier.
 SQL CLR was introduced with SQL Server 2005 to let it integrate with the .NET Framework.